Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Lake Pukaki Freedom Camping

-The 2011 earthquakes left a scar on Christchurch, the South Island’s largest city, but between the budding restaurant and retail scene, the city is coming alive.
-We suggest stretching your legs with a stroll along the river, ending at Riverside Market, to stock up from the many stalls filled with cheese, baked goods, and cuisines from all over the world.
+Christchurch has come a long way since the 2011 earthquakes.
+With a budding restaurant scene and new businesses popping up seemingly overnight, it’s a city on the rise and worth a peek!
+Stretch your legs with a stroll along the Avon River downtown, ending at Riverside Market, to stock up from the many stalls filled with cheese, baked goods, and cuisines from all over the world.
 Then, hit the road.

-On your way, stop for a spell in Lake Tekapo to check out the glacial blue lake, which you can walk a portion of to stretch your legs.
+On your way, stop in Lake Tekapo to check out the glacial blue lake, which you can walk around a portion of.
 Be sure to check out the iconic Church of the Good Shepherd as well.
 Then, head off to Lake Pukaki, the next glacial lake, where you’ll find ample freedom camping space.

 Day 2: Lake Pukaki to Aoraki/Mt Cook National Park